jburgy/jburgy.github.io/docs/_posts/2023-03-09-what-do-you-mean-homoiconic.md

 [Justine](https://justine.lol/) and her hacker friends already provide a [reference implementation in C](https://github.com/jart/sectorlisp/blob/main/lisp.c).
-We could have compiled it to WASM with emscripten but that would be cheating.
-It would also have produced unnecessarily large assets since emscripten shims the required bits of libc.
-An x86 emulator in WASM like [WebVM](https://webvm.io) would have be an alternative but [v86](https://copy.sh/) already did this for [sectorlisp](https://copy.sh/v86/?profile=sectorlisp)!
+We could have compiled it to WASM with Emscripten but that would be cheating.
+It would also have produced unnecessarily large assets since Emscripten shims the required bits of libc.
+An x86 emulator in WASM like [WebVM](https://webvm.io) would have been an alternative but [v86](https://copy.sh/) already did this for [sectorlisp](https://copy.sh/v86/?profile=sectorlisp)!
 In the spirit of minimalism, we chose to do more to end up with less.
 So we translated lisp.c to [assemblyscript](https://www.assemblyscript.org/).
 Assemblyscript is to WASM what early C was to ASM: a high-level assembler.
 Search and replace got us